Beauvillier, Islanders beat Lightning in OT to force Game 7 - WTMJ

 The Islanders got on the scoreboard less than two minutes later as Barzal brought the puck up the middle of the ice and passed it off to Eberle, who skated in a put backhander past Vasilevskiy with 5:38 remaining.

-Tempers flared at the second-period buzzer as Tampa Bay’s Steven Stamkos and Mayfield were involved in some pushing and shoving.
+Tempers flared at the second-period buzzer as Stamkos and Mayfield were involved in some pushing and shoving.
 Mayfield and Coleman received roughing penalties.

-The Islanders outshot the Lightning 7-6 in a tightly played first period that saw Nikita Kucherov, the league playoffs leader with 27 points, leave the ice and head to the dressing room 2 1/2 minutes into the game.

 ELIMINATION